lexuszhi1990/Gluon-FashionAI-Attributes/README.md

 - all the code are running under `code` dir.
 - the code are tested on Nvidia 1080ti, you should update `batch_size` depend on your machine. set `gpus = []` means training on cpu.

-### code references
-all the code are available on my github https://github.com/lexuszhi1990/Gluon-FashionAI-Attributes
+- all the code are available on my github https://github.com/lexuszhi1990/Gluon-FashionAI-Attributes